novello/GLAMORISE/README.md

 A [working demo](http://glamorise.gruposantaisabel.com.br) is avaiable of this project is avaiable.

-This implementation of GLAMORISE uses NaLIR as one of its integtared NLIDBs, so you will have to clone the [nalir-glamorise](https://github.com/novello/nalir-glamorise) repository.
+This implementation of GLAMORISE uses NaLIR as its integrated NLIDB, so you will have to clone the [nalir-glamorise](https://github.com/novello/nalir-glamorise) repository.
 This project is a customization of the [nalir-ssbd](https://github.com/pr3martins/nalir-sbbd) project which in turn is a Python port of the original [NaLIR project](https://github.com/umich-dbgroup/NaLIR).
 Please follow all the steps described in the README of the nalir-glamorise project.

 The paths below are relative to the root path of the GLAMORISE project.
 You are expected to be positioned on this path.